Street Survival - Advanced Defensive Driving

 • Inform others: Add a "New Driver" or "Please be Patient" sticker to your car which will help other drivers to be more empathetic and tolerant of your driving.

 • Enroll in a Driving Course: Consider taking a defensive driving or refresher course.
 These courses can enhance your driving skills, boost confidence, and provide a supportive environment for overcoming anxiety.
+Explain the challenge you are facing and make sure you have an empathetic instructor that will work with you, otherwise it could make matters worse.

 • Set Realistic Goals: Set achievable and realistic goals for yourself.
 Celebrate small victories, and don't be too hard on yourself if progress is slow.
 The key is gradual improvement.